 What is Asbestos?

 Asbestos is a naturally occurring mineral that is classified as a known human carcinogen.
 Asbestos is commonly understood to cause mesothelioma, but it can also result in lung cancer, asbestosis, and other cancers.
 Most people are not diagnosed with an asbestos-related disease until decades after the exposure.

 Asbestos Exposure On the Job

 Asbestos was once referred to as the “miracle mineral” for its resistance to fire, heat, water, chemicals, and electricity.
-As a result, it was widely used in products and trades including:
+As a result, it was widely used across a variety of industries including: